merondun/puzzler/README.md

 <!-- TOC --><a name="installation"></a>
 ## Installation

-Currently, only a containerized release is supported because we shouldn't waste our time with software install and [apptainer](https://apptainer.org/docs/admin/main/installation.html) is obtainable without root.
+Only a containerized release is supported because we shouldn't waste our time with software install, and [apptainer](https://apptainer.org/docs/admin/main/installation.html) is is straightforward to install, even without root.

-The singularity / apptainer `.sif` can be yanked with: `apptainer pull --arch amd64 library://merondun/default/puzzler:v1.7`
+The singularity / apptainer `.sif` can be yanked with:
+`apptainer pull --arch amd64 library://merondun/default/puzzler:v1.7`

 Depending on your architecture, you might need to update your apptainer libraries: